magickworx/PageMenuKitSwift/README.md

 ## Requirements

- - Swift3
+ - Swift 4
- - iOS 10.3 or later
+ - iOS 11.0 or later
- - Xcode 8.3 or later
+ - Xcode 9.0 or later

 ## ToDo